rtCamp/Frappe-Manager/docs/guides/wsl.md

 !!! tip
     Install fm from inside WSL exactly as you would on Linux.
 Run `uv tool install --python 3.13 frappe-manager` or use pipx inside WSL.

+See also: [Installation](../getting-started/installation.md) for the full install options and prerequisites.